Hurricane Season 2024: Helene, Milton Wreak Havoc on Southeastern Coast of United States

-September and October have seen the citizens of the southeastern United States and Mexico stricken by tragedy and uncertainty as they face one of the worst hurricane seasons the region has seen in decades.
+September and October have seen the citizens of the southeastern United States and Mexico stricken by tragedy and uncertainty as they faced one of the worst hurricane seasons the region has seen in decades.
 Buildings have been destroyed, access to power and water has been limited, and people have been displaced or even lost their lives as a direct consequence of the destruction caused by the hurricanes.

 Beginning on Sept.
-25 with Hurricane Helene, a Category 4 storm whose 500-mile path of destruction started on the Gulf Coast of Florida and moved inland, caused a surge of up to 15 feet, damaging homes with hurricane-force winds, and blocking roads with debris.
+25 with Hurricane Helene, a Category 4 storm whose 500-mile path of destruction started on the Gulf Coast of Florida and moved inland, caused a surge of up to 15 feet, damaging homes with hurricane-force winds and blocking roads with debris.

 The wave of destruction wasn’t over yet.
 Just two weeks after Helene’s winds finally started to subside, in came Hurricane Milton, a tropical storm that intensified into a Category 5 hurricane that, just like Helene, came in through the Gulf of Florida.
 The hurricane made landfall near Siesta Key as a Category 3 hurricane, with wind speeds and a storm surge that continued to worry meteorologists in the region.